kudobuilder/kudo.dev/content/docs/comparison/custom-controllers.md

 also burdens the developer to manage the operator, including testing, upgrades to the kubernetes cluster, changes to the stored data of the operator and changing APIs.

+KUDO allows a an application developer to create an operator with declarative measures.
+Without custom Go code, KUDO operators provide most of the functionality of a custom operator.

 \+ Full control over the cluster and deployed resources
 \+ Allows reaction to changes in the cluster, custom resources, validation
 \+ Allows any required behaviour